thlorenz/rid-site/content/docs/contributing/status-and-roadmap.md

 Both require to communicate state changes from Rust asynchronously which are now supported.

+### 🔨👷 Wasm Support

+_Rid_ will support all platforms that Flutter supports.
+Therefore it is essential that it can compile to wasm and generate the necessary glue code.

+Even though it is a bit further down the _road_ I will get there as I know it is important to some of you and to myself as well.

 ### ⌛ Rid CLI Tool

 At this point _rid_ apps are created via a template which includes scripts to generate glue